Portfolio Link

 For final-year placement candidates, M.Tech / MS / PhD applicants, and serious internship hunters: yes, get a custom domain.
 A domain like yourname.com or yourname.dev signals two things — that you've thought about your professional presence, and that you take this seriously.

-For first/second-year students still iterating on what they want to do: a free subdomain like yourname.sitesplaced.com is fine.
-You can upgrade to a custom domain later without losing any content.
+For first/second-year students still iterating on what they want to do: the free yourname.sitesplaced.comsubdomain is perfectly fine — it's a clean, professional URL you can put on your resume today, at no cost.
+You can connect a custom domain later without losing any content.

-The Student plan on SitesPlaced (₹99 one-time) includes connecting your custom domain.
-If you don't have one yet, GoDaddy / Namecheap sell .com domains for ~₹800/year. .dev domains run ~₹1,200/year.
+The optional ₹99 Student plan on SitesPlaced adds custom domain support — so you can connect yourname.comif you want it.
+Publishing itself is always free.
+If you don't have a domain yet, GoDaddy / Namecheap sell .com domains for ~₹800/year. .dev domains run ~₹1,200/year.

 Beyond the resume — where else to add the link